elonafoobar/elonafoobar/README.md

 # How To Play

-1. Copy the `data`, `graphic`, `sound` and `user` folders from vanilla v1.22 to the directory containing the executable.
+1. Copy the `graphic` and `sound` folders from vanilla v1.22 to the directory containing the executable.
 Make sure not to overwrite any files that already exist, as they have been updated in this version.
 2. Execute `bin/Elona_foobar`, `bin/Elona_foobar.app` or `bin/Debug/Elona_foobar.exe`.